Caesaryang/Caesaryang.github.io/_posts/2017-04-17-Sales-Tax-in-the-United-States.md

 ![png](/images/2017-04-17/states.png)

-Furthermore, the current system, which sales tax rate are determined by states and local governments, is too deregulated to monitor a VAT system to work.
+Furthermore, the current system, which sales tax rate is determined by states and local governments, is too deregulated to monitor a VAT system to work.
 In other words, all 50 state governments would have to approve the bills of handing their authorities over sales tax to the federal government to form a unified federal tax bureau.

 ![png](/images/2017-04-17/reliance.png)

 **2. History and Politics**

-History and politics also produce a lot incompatibilities.
-The U.S. is a country founded with tax revolt and the belief of no taxation without representation.
+History and politics also produce a lot of incompatibilities.
+The U.S. is a country founded with a tax revolt and the belief of no taxation without representation.
 In 1781, the first constitution of the U.S., Articles of Confederation, failed to authorize the federal government to collect taxes.
-It has become a tradition for people to believe that state governments and federal government should focus on its own business rather than interfere with each other since then.
+It has become a tradition for people to believe that state governments and the federal government should focus on its own business rather than interfere with each other since then.
 Appendix B shows the changing components of total state and local governments’ revenue from 1900 to 2010.
 Especially starting from the 1930s, due to the Great Depression urging expansion of government’s expenditure and social welfare, the U.S. government managed to revitalize its economy by increasing tax revenue.
 The proportion of sales tax in total tax revenue increased dramatically to around 30% and has kept stable since then.

 > Even Albert Einstein reportedly needed help on his 1040 form.
 >